ala-obeidat/ObeidatLog/README.md

   - Method name.
   - Line number.
   - Caption (optional).
-- The exception message come from every inner-exceptions(if exests) for this exception.
+- The exception message comes with every inner-exceptions(if exests) for this exception.
-- The debug wite with every request body:
+- The debug comes with every request body:
   - IP address.
   - Device name.
   - HTTP method.